John Huston: 1930–1939: Early career and directorial debut

 Huston kept the screenplay close to the novel, keeping much of Hammett's dialogue, and directing it in an uncluttered style, much like the book's narrative.
 He did unusual preparation for his first directing job by sketching out each shot beforehand, including camera positions, lighting, and compositional scale, for such elements as closeups.

 He especially benefited by selecting a superior cast, giving Humphrey Bogart the lead role.
 Bogart was happy to take the role, as he liked working with Huston.
 The supporting cast included other noted actors: Mary Astor, Peter Lorre, Sydney Greenstreet (his first film role), and his own father, Walter Huston.
 The film was given only a small B-movie budget, and received minimal publicity by Warners, as they had low expectations.
 The entire film was made in eight weeks for only $300,000.

 Warners was surprised by the immediate enthusiastic response by the public and critics, who hailed the film as a "classic", with many ranking it as the "best detective melodrama ever made."
 Herald Tribune critic Howard Barnes called it a "triumph."
 Huston received an Academy Award nomination for the screenplay.
 After this film, Huston directed all of his screenplays, except for one, Three Strangers (1946).
 In 1942, he directed two more hits, In This Our Life (1942), starring Bette Davis, and Across the Pacific, another thriller starring Humphrey Bogart.

-Army years during World War II
+1942–1946: Army years during World War II

 In 1942 Huston served in the United States Army during World War II, making films for the Army Signal Corps.
 While in uniform with the rank of captain, he directed and produced three films that some critics rank as "among the finest made about World War II: Report from the Aleutians (1943), about soldiers preparing for combat; The Battle of San Pietro (1945), the story (censored by the Army) of a failure by America's intelligence agencies that resulted in many deaths, and Let There Be Light (1946), about psychologically damaged veterans.
 It was censored and suppressed for 35 years, until 1981.

 Huston was promoted to the rank of major and received the Legion of Merit award for "courageous work under battle conditions."
 All of his films made for the Army were "controversial", and were either not released, were censored, or banned outright, as they were considered "demoralizing" to soldiers and the public.
+Let There Be Light was the most controversial as the Army banned the film from public viewing due to the ethics of filming the soldiers' recovery and the lack of written permission supplied by Huston.
 Years later, after Huston moved to Ireland, his daughter, actress Anjelica Huston, recalled that the "main movies we watched were the war documentaries."

 Huston performed an uncredited rewrite of Anthony Veiller's screenplay for The Stranger (1946), a film he was to have directed.
 When Huston became unavailable, the film's star, Orson Welles, directed instead; Welles had the lead role of a high-ranking Nazi fugitive who settles in New England under an assumed name.